Why semantic?

 Semantic markup in the head

 The head is the place for all metadata.
 What kind of metadata to use for page semantic?
-Well, i recommend 4 types:
+Well, i recommend 4 types:- The general metadata, available by the W3C HTML5 standard,

 Semantic markup in the body